Unstructured-IO/unstructured/_sources/bricks.rst.txt

 * How to remove unwanted content from document elements using cleaning bricks.
 * How to extract content from a document using the extraction bricks.
 * How to prepare data for downstream use cases using staging bricks
+* How to chunk partitioned documents for use cases such as Retrieval Augmented Generation (RAG).

 .. toctree::
    :maxdepth: 1